About Urban Habitat

 We are a small and nimble organization that helps build movement infrastructure for transformative change that addresses structural inequities impacting historically disenfranchised communities.

-Urban Habitat’s Program Manager of Equitable Development will support - through policy analysis, research, technical assistance, and advocacy - local and regional policy and advocacy campaigns that advance equitable development through land use, housing, and transportation rights.
-The Program Manager of Equitable Development will also participate in local and regional coalition building and trainings, such as our Boards and Commissions Leadership Institute.
+The Program Manager of Equitable Development will report to the Director of Housing Justice and provide policy analysis, research, technical assistance, and advocacy support to local and regional policy and advocacy campaigns that advance equitable development through land use planning, housing, transportation, and climate justice.
+Much of this work will take place within coalitions, and the position will play a lead role in coalition coordination, infrastructure development, and policy advancement.
+The Program Manager of Equitable Development will also participate in the organization’s leadership development programs.

-- Support the development of Urban Habitat’s Climate Justice through Equitable Development policy agenda and strategy at the regional and local levels.
-This includes working with community-based land use and housing rights campaigns and coalitions.
+- Support the development of Urban Habitat’s policy agenda and strategy at the regional and local levels, with a focus on regional housing and transit opportunities.
+This includes working with community-based land use, housing, and transportation justice campaigns and coalitions.

 - Mobilize policymakers, community and labor allies, and other key stakeholders around our policy agenda and strategies at the local and regional levels.

-- Support our efforts to produce original reports and analysis that contribute to the environmental justice movement.
+- Conduct research, provide analysis, and develop original reports that amplify our work, support our campaigns, and contribute to movement building.
 Provide data, analysis, and articles for our website and other publications.

-- Research and create curriculum and training resources for UH’s BCLI program and to support partner campaigns on land use, housing rights and Climate Justice through Equitable Development.
+- Research and create curriculum and training resources for leadership development programs and to support partner campaigns on land use, housing rights, transportation justice, and climate justice.